Emelloul98/Mini_shell/README.md

-Here's a README template for your Custom Shell Program in C:

----

 # Custom Shell Program in C

 This repository contains a custom shell program implemented in C. The shell provides functionalities similar to common Unix-like shell environments, including command execution, variable substitution, background processes, pipes, signal handling, and input/output redirection.